MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/mediaset/mediaset-importstream-method.md

 ---
 title: "MediaSet.ImportStream Method"
-description: "Adds a media file, such as a JPEG image, from an InStream object to the MediaSet of record for displaying in the client.
-The media is imported to the database and included in a MediaSet for the record." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Adds a media file, such as a JPEG image, from an InStream object to the MediaSet of record for displaying in the client." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na